Renkum

-The surrounding of the municipality are mainly forest and river forelands.
-In the forest one can find tumulus of thousand years old.
-Findings from these tumulus can be seen in the Historic museum in Arnhem.
+The surroundings of the municipality are mainly forest and river forelands.
+In the forest are located tumuli dating back a thousand years.
+Items found in them can be viewed in the Historical Museum in Arnhem.

 History

 Renkum is over a thousand years old.
-The thousand-year anniversary was celebrated in 1970.
+Its thousand-year anniversary was celebrated in 1970.
 In the early days, the name was written as Redinchem.
-In the 19th century Renkum developed itself.
-Six paper mills, three water-cornmills and one water-oil mill were in operation.
-There were two factories, a treacle factory and a potato starch-flour factory.
-There was also a beer brewery and a tavern de Bok.
+In the 19th century Renkum underwent development, with six paper mills, three water-cornmills and one water-oil mill in operation.
+There were two factories, producing treacle and potato-starch flour.
+There was also a brewery and a tavern, de Bok.

-Nowadays there is still paper industry The company is Parenco B.V., acquired by H2 Equity Partners in 2012.
+Nowadays the town is home to the paper industry, the plant being operated by Parenco B.V., which was acquired by H2 Equity Partners in 2012.